henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 Typically the BAM has the same name as the SAM but with the .sam extension replaced with .bam.

-We need to add something called read groups to our BAM file, because GATK is going to need this information.
+We need to add something called read groups which defines information about the sequencing run to our BAM file, because GATK is going to need this information.
 Normally, you would do this one sequencing run at a time, but because of the way I downloaded these data from 1000 Genomes, our data are pulled from multiple runs and merged.
 We will pretend that we just have one run for each sample, but on real data, you should not do this.